r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_chemistry.md

 - For some reactions, it can be useful to keep reagents away from each other until both of them have optimal conditions.
 - Temperature of buffers will change the temperature of whatever you're adding it to!
 Make sure to not pour hot buffer into a temperature sensitive reaction!

-## Walk through of your first Fermireaction
+## Walkthrough of your first Fermireaction

 A good first step onto the road to chemical mastery is to produce some basic buffer.
 [Basic buffer](citadel-wiki/main/guides/#basic-buffer) will test your basic understanding of chemistry by asking for lye.